 We’ve all seen it: news footage of a car floating down a flooded street.
 If you live in a flood-prone zone, this image probably haunts your nightmares.
 But with comprehensive coverage, it doesn’t have to.
 Comprehensive insurance can come to your aid if your car is ever damaged by floodwaters.
 You’ll just have to pay your deductible, and then your insurer should take care of the water damage.

 Unsure if you live in a flood-prone area or not?
 Enter your address into FEMA’s Flood Map to find out and consider comprehensive coverage if floodwaters are a threat to you.

-Hail can rain down out of nowhere, denting the hood of your car and cracking your windshield.
+Hail can rain down without warning, and even seemingly small pieces of ice can dent the hood of your car or crack your windshield.
 You often have little time to prepare and find shelter from these pellets of frozen rain.
 If you have liability-only car insurance, you’re not covered for hail damage.
-You’ll need comprehensive coverage if you want your insurance to help pay for your car to be repaired after a hail storm.
+You’ll need comprehensive coverage if you want your insurance company to help pay for damage to your vehicle after a hailstorm.

 Does Car Insurance Cover Hurricane Damage?

 Living near the ocean can feel like a big vacation, but one downside is the looming threat of a hurricane.
 Even if you prepare for hurricane season to the best of your ability, these powerful storms can still cause significant damage to your property, including your vehicle(s).
 While you check off your safety list of window-boards and sandbags, double-check your car insurance policy for comprehensive coverage.
 If you have comprehensive coverage as part of your auto insurance plan, you’ll be covered if a hurricane wreaks havoc on your car.

 Does Car Insurance Cover Damage from a Weather-Related Car Accident?